 Mitchell and Baker are seen at a piano when Mitchell mentions that he was able to work out on piano some chords in playing "My Romance," and Baker stating it was among the first songs he recorded before the two of them play a duet of it with Mitchell playing piano.
 It is a fine way to end this engaging DVD.
-Ron Weinstock

-Issues, Special Issues, Back Issues and Thousands of CD & DVD Reviews the boundaries that shift with each new generation of players and each new performance.
+Ron Weinstock the boundaries that shift with each new generation of players and each new performance.